 A number of factors may increase your risk of Achilles tendinitis, including:

-- Your sex and age.
-Achilles tendinitis occurs most commonly in middle-aged men.
+- Your sex.
+Achilles tendinitis occurs most commonly in men.

 - Physical problems.
 A naturally flat arch in your foot can put more strain on the Achilles tendon.
 Obesity and tight calf muscles also can increase tendon strain.